-By definition, COP is the ratio of how much useful heat (or cold) an HVAC device will produce if we give it certain energy input.
+Definition: COP is the ratio of how much useful heat (or cold) a heat pump will produce if we give it certain energy input.

 For comparison: A 1000W heat pump with a COP of 2 will boil less than 6 gallons of water per hour.

-On average, a COP 3.5 heater will boil a gallon of water for less than 1 cent while the COP 2 heater will boil a gallon of water for more than 1 cent.
+On average, a COP 3.5 heater will boil a gallon of water for less than 1 cent.
+COP 2 heater will boil a gallon of water for more than 1 cent.

-Let’s look at how COP is calculated, what is the highest possible COP of a heat pump and how the electricity bill is affected by HVAC units with different COP values.
+Let’s look at how COP is calculated, what is the highest possible COP of a heat pump, and how the electricity bill is affected by HVAC units with different COP values.

-How To Calculate COP (Equation)?
+How To Calculate COP?
+COP Formula

-where Q is heat the heater generates if we give it a certain amount of work (W).
+where Q is the heat the heater generates if we give it a certain amount of work (W).